 Reach is a people in process.
-Since the fall of 2019 we have been doubling down on our commitment to be a gospel-centered, anti-racist church that is growing in diversity.
+Since the fall of 2019 we have been doubling down on our commitment to be a gospel-centered church that cares about biblical justice and is growing in diversity.
 We have a long way to go, but we are on our way.
 Catch up on our story and find resources for your own journey below.

 Way back in 2017, during a years-long study of the story of God in all of the Bible, we studied God's desire for his church to be a people of all nations, for all nations, united in their worship of Jesus.
 Realizations happened.
 Commitments were made.
 We declared our intent to take meaningful steps forward.